BlueSpire/Durandal/platforms/Microsoft.NET/StarterKit/vstemplate/DurandalTemplate/DurandalTemplate/readme.md

 available to you to build your application.
 Additionally, this template uses SammyJS for navigation.
 It also provides you with a powerful CSS framework to get started with: Bootstrap, which has been augmented with Font-Awesome to supply you with hundreds of font-based (vector) icons applicable with a simple CSS class.
-Durandal builds on top of this by providng you with a consistent API specifically designed for SPA development.
+Durandal builds on top of this by providing you with a consistent API specifically designed for SPA development.
 The API uses promises for all asynchronous code, highly favors modularization and composition, and gives you a simple convention for organizing and easily optimizing your project.
 All of Durandal is provided as AMD modules, each of which has it's API documented on web site at http://durandaljs.com/pages/docs.